(504) 849-0190

 “I want to thank them for everything they did to restore my dental situation to an absolutely great smile, and great alignment in my jaw.”

-–Jim, Patient at Green Gregson Family Dentistry
+– Jim, Patient at Gregson & Associates Dentistry

 What is a Dental Implant?